tahirmt/swift-snapshot-testing-dump/README.md

 # swift-snapshot-testing-dump

-A plugin to use swift-custom-dump with swift-snapshot-testing
+A plugin for `swift-snapshot-testing` that combines it with `swift-custom-dump` to be able to produce textual snapshots of model objects.